anvil-ui/anvil/README.md

 ```

 Here we've created a very simple reactive view and added it to our Activity.
-We've defined our layout (a LinearLayout with TextView inside).
+We've declared our layout (a LinearLayout with a TextView inside).
 We've defined
 styles (width, height, orientation and padding).
 We've set OnClickListener to
 the button.
-We've also bound a variable "ticktock" to the text inside a TextView.
+We've also bound a variable "ticktock" to the text property inside a TextView.

 Next, let's update your views as your data changes: